Turn on cloud protection in Microsoft Defender Antivirus

 Note

-If the Configure local setting override for reporting Microsoft MAPS Group Policy setting is set to Disabled, then the Cloud-based protection setting in Windows Settings will be greyed-out and unavailable.
-Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting will be updated in Windows Settings.
+If the Configure local setting override for reporting Microsoft MAPS Group Policy setting is set to Disabled, then the Cloud-based protection setting in Windows Settings are greyed out and unavailable.
+Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting is updated in Windows Settings.

 1. Open the Windows Security app by selecting the shield icon in the task bar, or by searching the start menu for Windows Security.